dask/dask/docs/source/presentations.rst

 Dask Tutorial
 -------------
-`Dask Tutorial <https://tutorial.dask.org>`__ provides an overview of Dask and is typically delivered in 3 hours `Parallel and Distributed Computing in Python with Dask <https://www.youtube.com/watch?v=EybGGLbLipI>`__ latest Dask Tutorial Recording - Sicpy 2020
+`Dask Tutorial <https://tutorial.dask.org>`__ provides an overview of Dask and is typically delivered in 3 hours.
+See `Parallel and Distributed Computing in Python with Dask <https://www.youtube.com/watch?v=EybGGLbLipI>`__ for the latest Dask Tutorial recording from SciPy 2020.

 Dask Slides
 -----------